scharris/sqljson-query/docs/tutorial.md

 cd sjq-example
 ```

-Add a subdirectory containing the query-generator itself by cloning the "sqljson-query-dropin" repository, and
+Now we will install the query-generator by cloning the "sqljson-query-dropin" repository, and
-then install its dependencies via `npm`:
+initialize it via `npm`:
 ```
 git clone https://github.com/scharris/sqljson-query-dropin.git query-gen